 Today, they both work on a NASA campus in New Orleans where LM Wind Power, the world’s largest designer and manufacturer of wind turbine blades and a unit of GE Renewable Energy, opened a research facility called the Technology Center for the Americas, or TCA.
 Workers here are developing and testing blades for the next generation of turbines including the Cypress, the world’s largest onshore wind turbine, capable of powering some 5,000 households and sporting a 158-meter, jointed-blade rotor.
 “This site has an amazing potential,” Stortstrom says.
 “We are working with all aspects of the process, from materials to design and, eventually, implementation.
 There’s always going to be some new material, some new business driver to reduce costs and add to this really cool disruptive technology.
 The possibilities are endless here.”

 Inquisitive and independent, Stortstrom wanted to go to college far away from home and became smitten with New Orleans and its people, easygoing culture and weather.
-In the wake of Hurricane Katrina, Tulane, located in the heart of the city not far from the picturesque French Quarter, started rolling out engineering programs blending classical engineering disciples with science.
+In the wake of Hurricane Katrina, Tulane, located in the heart of the city not far from the picturesque French Quarter, started rolling out engineering programs blending classical engineering disciplines with science.

 Stortstrom majored in engineering physics in 2012.
 In her senior year, James Martin, who now runs the TCA and serves as the director emeritus of Tulane’s Physics and Engineering department, spoke to her engineering class about wind turbines.
 Captivated by Martin’s presentation, Stortstrom got his business card while walking him to the elevator, and a few months later she had an internship at the site.
 “I had other offers, but this one really fit,” she says.
 “I thought, ‘I can stay in New Orleans, I can learn things I don’t know about and kind of feel my way through.’
 It worked out very well.”